How to Open a Health Savings Account (HSA) Account

 A health savings account (HSA) is a valuable tool for covering your healthcare expenses.
 It can also help you reduce your tax bill.
 Picking the right account is essential for reaching your goals, so how do you know which provider is best?

 Almost any bank or credit union can offer HSAs.
 If you’re happy with the financial institution you bank with already and convenience is number one on your priority list, you can just add an HSA to your existing relationship.
 Fintech startups like Lively have begun to offer health savings accounts that meet Millennials’ expectations for HSA with low or at least transparent fees and easy to manage online.

-However, there are other important factors to consider before you open an account.
+However, there are other important factors to consider before you open an account:

 A bank that pays 1% more isn’t worth looking at if the fees more than erode that extra 1%.
 Again, consider how you’ll use the account, and look at fees for spending the funds (if you never plan to spend the money, it doesn’t matter what they charge per withdrawal).

-Spending your money: if you plan to use money from your account regularly, how easy will that be?
+Spending Your Money: If you plan to use money from your account regularly, how easy will that be?
 Do you get a debit card to access funds, or is the process more cumbersome?
 Debit cards help you keep an electronic record of where your money goes (although you should always save receipts) and they make quick trips to the pharmacy easier.